7.1 Commando Combat Medic Combat Style (Class) Guide

 • Successive Treatment

-• Preventative Medicine (Passive) - heals the primary target of Succesive Treatment for an additional x over 9 seconds.
+• Preventative Medicine (Passive) - heals the primary target of Successive Treatment for an additional x over 9 seconds.

 • Protected - increases armour of all targets hit by Successive Treatment by 10% for 45 seconds (Preventative Medicine Passive).